loveproxy/SPDF/README.md

-# CT_OOD
+# SPDF
-Code for "The Occam's Razor in Out-Of-Distribution Generalization: If No Need, No More Component"
+Code for "Contextual Kernels: Preserving Generality while Enhancing Adaptability in Pre-trained Vision-Language Models"

 To be published given the paper is accepted.